manNomi/rc-test/OPTION_A_ISSUE.md

 - Day 11: Finally found eslint-disable was the cause

 **With this fix:**
-- Day 1: Build shows "⚠️ CRITICAL: eslint-disable will suppress warnings"
+- Day 1: Build shows "Compilation skipped: eslint-disable detected" with clear explanation
 - Developer: "Oh, I see the problem!"
 - Fixed in 5 minutes